Fuck's Fucking Fucked

 Fuck had run its course.
 For the beloved curse word, the future did not bode well.
 Gross overuse of fuck had continued to degrade TV and film, music and prose.
 Rap, the musical genre in which fuck had become most parodic was a fat, ripe, slow-moving target and was the first to be hit.
 Pop a cap in your bottom?
 No, not that dire.
 The minor profanities seemed fine.
 Even the nastier ones looked to be okay.
 Only the fucks were fading.
 What were fans saying?

-Soon to follow their fuck-dependent rap brethren, standup comics would feel these winds of change, the gentle breeze starting to gust.
-Most starkly and notably, the fuck that is delivered by the comic to get the customary post-punchline second laugh, a laugh as good as guaranteed, no longer seemed to be working.
+Soon to follow their fuck-dependent rap brethren, standup comics would feel these winds of change, a gentle breeze starting to gust.
+Most starkly and notably, the fuck that is used by the comic to get the repeat-the-punchline second laugh, a laugh as good as guaranteed, no longer seemed to be working.

 You know the bit, we all do.